umnilab/METS-R_SIM/README.md

     - `chargingTime` is the time between the start of charging and the time of full charged.
     - `initialBatteryLevel` is the initial battery level (kWh) of the charging vehicles.

-2. One can toggle the `ENABLE_JSON_WRITE` to enable the collection of vehicle trajectory files, which are stored in `~/simulation_output/`and are the necessary inputs for the visualization module.
+2. One can toggle the `ENABLE_JSON_WRITE` to enable the collection of vehicle trajectory files, which are stored in `sim_output/`and are the necessary inputs for the visualization module.
 Each JSON object within each file stores the following information for each snapshot period:
-    1. ev:  trajectory of AEV taxis, including its coordinates, speed, battery level, origin, destination, current link, and number of passengers
+    1. ev:  trajectory of AEV taxis, including its coordinates, speed, battery level, origin, destination, current link, and number of requests
-    2. bus: trajectory of AEV buses, including its coordinates, speed, battery level, current link, and number of on-board passengers
+    2. bus: trajectory of AEV buses, including its coordinates, speed, battery level, current link, and number of on-board requests
-    3. pass: number of newly served passengers.
+    3. pass: number of newly served requests.
     4. link: linkID, cumulative flow, averge speed, cumulative energy consumption aggregated by link An example file of the output `JSON` is shown below: